 As a business owner, you shouldn’t have to be an expert in bookkeeping to understand your financial statements (but hey, you can if you want to be!).
 You should be able to use them to make well-informed business decisions, though.
 In this post, we’ll show you how to read a Statement of Cash Flows, including:

 Want someone to hand you accurate, organized financial statements each month?
 At Pilot, we offer one of the best bookkeeping services around.
-Try one month risk free.
+Try Pilot.

 The Statement of Cash Flows is a reconciliation of the information on your Profit & Loss Statement and Balance Sheet.
 It’s a summary of all the transactions that move cash into and out of your business’ bank accounts.